Ayg0/Vinro/README.md

 ---
 **Usage:**
 ---
-* When you start Vinro, you will be in interactive mode, where you can move around using the arrow keys and edit the file.
-Pressing the "ESC" key will put you into view mode.

-* In view mode, you can save and quit by pressing "w", quit without saving by pressing "q", or return to interactive mode by pressing "i".
+* Interactive mode:
+  * move using arrow keys
+  * edit and manipulate the file
+  * turn into view mode using 'ESC'

+* VIEW MODE:
+  * save the file using 'w';
+  * quit using 'q';
+  * enter a multi-char/string command using 'ENTER':
+    * 'ENTER' + "wq" + 'ENTER' : will save the file and exit vinro.
 ---
 **Installation GUIDE:**
 ---